 A probate attorney represents clients in a variety of legal issues involving probate and administration of estates and related matters such as conservatorship, guardianship, and claims of creditors.
 Probate lawyers must have a solid understanding of state probate codes or statutes, local court rules and procedures, and other state laws that apply to the probate process.
 They prepare probate court forms and draft legal documents that must be submitted in the probate of an estate.
 Probate attorneys must make court appearances such as attending probate hearings and may represent their clients at trial if an estate matter is litigated.

 A probate lawyer may advise the executor, personal representative or administrator of an estate or the trustee of a living trust regarding matters such as fiduciary duty, estate and trust administration, creditor claims, and taxes.
-They prepare inventories, accountings, and appraisals of estate and trust assets.
+They prepare Inventory of Estate forms, accountings, and appraisals of estate and trust assets.
 Some probate attorneys assist the personal representative or trustee with filing federal and state income and estate tax returns.
 They may help the executor or personal representative file claims for life insurance, social security, pension or retirement benefits, change stock certificate registrations, or handle title issues that arise with joint tenancy or community property of the deceased person.

 In addition to representing individuals responsible for estate administration, probate lawyers also represent parties with an interest in inheriting from the estate, such as beneficiaries or heirs, and those with unpaid claims against the estate, such as creditors.
 They may represent parties who wish to challenge the validity of a will or living trust based on incapacity, undue influence or improper execution or parties in a dispute over the terms of a will, trust or power of attorney.
 A probate attorney can also represent a trustee, personal representative or guardian that has been sued for breach of fiduciary duty or misappropriation of the assets of an estate or trust.